Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 - Use the **[global filter]({{config.site_url}}insights/global-filter/)** options to configure your research.

 - You can select one or more message sources like **Virtual Agent Messages**, **User Messages**, or **Agent Messages** by **local filter** in the top right.
-When you want to search only for Virtual Agent-specific messages click on the filter option „Virtual Agent Messages“ and leave the other options not selected.
+When you want to search only for Virtual Agent-specific messages click on the filter option Virtual Agent Messages and leave the other options not selected.

 - You can select one or more flows to show only messages that were generated during the selected flow passing.